diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

             - Billing per second after the first minute.
             - Has the hightest cost but not upfront payment.
             - No long-term commitment.
+            - For short term and un-interrupted workloads.
         - EC2 Reserved instance (minimum of 1 year, 1 or three not between 1 and three).
             - Up to 75 % discount compared to on-demand.
             - Reserve a specific instance type.
+            - Purchasing options: All upfront (discount), partial upfront, no upfront.
+            - Steady-stage usage applications (databases).
         - Convertible reserved (long workloads).
             - Can change the EC2 instance type.
-            - Up to 54 % discount.
+            - Up to 54 % discount (a bit less than reserved instance).
         - Scheduled reserved instances.
             - Specific time window (fraction of day).
+            - Still need 1 or 3 years conmitment.
         - EC2 Spot instances
             - Discount of 90 % compared to On-demand but you can lose them if your max price is less than the current spot price.
             - Not for critical job.
             - For workloads that are resilient to failure (batch jobs, image proccessing).
         - Dedicated hosts.
-            - Physical server in a data center.
+            - Physical server in a data center fully dedicated to you.
-            - Compliance requirementes and reduce costs by allowing you to user your existing server-bound software licenses.
+            - **Compliance requirements** and reduce costs by allowing you to use your **existing server-bound software licenses**.
             - Allocated for your account for a 3 year period reservation.
+            - Software that has complicated licensing model.
             - More expensive.
             - Per host billing.
-        - Dedicated instances (hardware dedicated to you).
+        - Dedicated instances (hardware dedicated to you, you don't get access to the hardware).
             - May share hardware with other instances in the same account.
             - No control over instance placement.
             - Per instance billing.